-Send application materials (three-page resume, three professional references, and one-page cover letter explaining why you want to be the OTC Director and how you are qualified to work with the OTC) to two locations:
+Send application materials (three-page resume, answers to Supplemental Questions, three professional references, and one-page cover letter explaining why you want to be the OTC Director and how you are qualified to work with the OTC) to two locations:

 OTC Director Search